dejanstojanovic/MessageQueue-Manager/README.md

 - Faster writing of the message to message queue thanks to [NetJSON](https://github.com/rpgmaker/NetJSON)
 - Faster reading of the message from the queue thanks to [NetJSON](https://github.com/rpgmaker/NetJSON)
 - Direct cast of the message to object instance of specific type using generic type on the constructor
-- Optimized overridable multi-threaded rwading of the message from the queue
+- Optimized overridable multi-threaded reading of the message from the queue

 Available as [NuGet package](https://www.nuget.org/packages/MessageQueueManager/)
 ```